fuseio/fuse-network/nethermind/OE_Migration.md

 5. **Backup your data directory**.
 This directory contains the blockchain data and keys.
 The folder structure should be similar to the below:

-   > Please be aware that the names of the folders may differ depending on your initial setup.
+   > **Note**: Please be aware that the names of the folders may differ depending on your initial setup.

    - fusenet/database
    - fusenet/config/keystore